 Related Reading: Best Educational YouTube Video Channels for Kids

 It is a free language teaching tool that works great on mobile devices and the web.
-The best part is that it has games to keep students interested and engaged while they’re learning vocabulary and grammar skills for the language of their choice.
+The best part is that it has games to keep students interested and engaged while learning vocabulary and grammar skills for the language of their choice.

 12. Ted Talks

 It is a globally recognized repository of inspiring and educational videos.
 You can play these as an additional learning resource.

 13. IL Classroom

 If you haven’t checked out IL Classroom, earlier known as LearnZillion, you must!
 They have so many free resources for teachers.
 From lesson plans to videos that teach different skills.
 Assessments are built into each lesson plan, making review easy for teachers and students.